MumboDiscord/spooncraft-docs/shoptutorial.markdown

 1. Place a chest down.
 2. While looking at the chest, type the command: `/shopkeeper Trading-shop` (The Trading-shop part is important otherwise you won’t be able to set prices properly)
-A villager should appear on top/next to the chest depending where you stand when making the shop.
+A villager should appear on top/next to the chest depending on where you stand when making the shop.

 ## Part 2: Setting up the shopkeeper